Inverse design of deployable origami structures that approximate a general surface: Inverse design framework

 Inverse problems in origami concern designing crease patterns to fold into structures with specified properties.
 Here, we describe a general framework for the inverse design of deployable origami structures by RFFQM, and discuss our approach in the context of related research.

 Let $\{ \mathbf{y}^{i,j}\}$ denote a collection of vertices $\mathbf{y}^{0,0}, \mathbf{y}^{1,0}, \ldots ,\mathbf{y}^{M,N}$ in 3D space.
-Suppose we want to arrange the vertices to correspond to an origami deformation of a RFFQM crease pattern with $M \times N$ panels that, in addition, satisfies some ``objective" (an inverse problem).
-Tachi's Theorem \cite{ tachi2009generalization} indicates that we may describe a general such optimization in the following way:

-Here $f_{\text{obj.}}$ corresponds to some suitably chosen objective function of all or some of the vertices $\{ \mathbf{y}^{i,j}\}$, $g_{\text{dev.}}$ denotes the \textit{developability} constraint (the sector angles at a vertex sum to $2 \pi$), and $g_{\text{ffold.}}$ the \textit{flat-foldable} constraint (opposite sector angles at a vertex sum to $\pi$).
+Suppose we want to arrange the vertices to correspond to an origami deformation of a RFFQM crease pattern with $M \times N$ panels that, in addition, {minimizes an objective function consistent with some inverse problem.} Tachi's Theorem \cite{ tachi2009generalization} indicates that we may describe { such a general optimization} in the following way: { } Here, $f_{\text{obj.}}$ corresponds to some suitably chosen objective function of all or some of the vertices $\{ \mathbf{y}^{i,j}\}$, $g_{\text{dev.}}$ denotes the \textit{developability} constraint (the sector angles at a vertex sum to $2 \pi$), and $g_{\text{ffold.}}$ the \textit{flat-foldable} constraint (opposite sector angles at a vertex sum to $\pi$).
 As indicated, these constraints can be written in terms of five neighboring vertices on $\mathbb{R}^3$ via the formulas